Dralístico: All Elite Wrestling / Ring of Honor (2022–present)

-In late 2022, Dralístico began to appear in AAA's U.S. partner promotions All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), aligning himself with Rush as part of La Facción Ingobernable (LFI).
-On March 31, 2023, at Supercard of Honor, Dralístico and Rush took part in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
-On April 7 at Battle of the Belts VI, Dralístico unsuccessfully challenged Orange Cassidy for the AEW International Championship.
-In November 2023, it was announced that Dralístico had signed with AEW to a four-year deal.
-On November 18 at Full Gear, Dralístico and Rush competed in a four-way tag team ladder match for the AEW World Tag Team Championship, but failed to win.
+Dralístico returned to ROH, now the sister promotion of AAA's U.S. partner promotion All Elite Wrestling (AEW), at Final Battle on December 10, 2022, where he and La Facción Ingobernable stablemate Rush lost to AR Fox and Blake Christian.
+At Supercard of Honor on March 31, 2023, they took part in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
+On April 7, at Battle of the Belts VI, he unsuccessfully challenged Orange Cassidy for the AEW International Championship.
+Dralístico failed to win El Hijo del Vikingo's AAA Mega Championship on the April 22 and May 26 (in a three-way match also involving Komander) episodes of Rampage.
+In November, Dralístico officially signed with AEW to a four-year deal.
+At Full Gear on November 18, he and Rush failed to win a four-way tag team ladder match for the AEW World Tag Team Championship.